PrimalMyst/Books/codex/world-building/playable-races.md

 - Awakening events reveal existing potential rather than granting new abilities
 - The revelation of humanoid status explains their capacity for extraordinary deeds

-### Followers and Companions
+### NPC Companions and Followers
-- **All potential followers possess humanoid heritage** - only humanoids can form the mystical bonds necessary for loyal companionship
+- **All potential NPC companions possess humanoid heritage** - only humanoids can form the mystical bonds necessary for loyal partnership in battle and adventures
-- **Mount-capable monsters** can serve as transportation partners but are not considered true followers
+- **Mount-capable monsters** can serve as transportation partners with mystical burden-sharing abilities, but are not considered true followers or equals
-- **Myriel-touched monsters** can serve as companions but remain fundamentally limited by their two-divine-influence maximum
+- **Monster companions** are tiny creatures that follow players like remora fish with sharks, providing guidance and support but remaining fundamentally limited by their two-divine-influence maximum
-- The ability to inspire lasting loyalty and equal partnership is itself a manifestation of humanoid heritage
+- The ability to inspire lasting loyalty and equal partnership in combat is itself a manifestation of humanoid heritage

 ### Important NPCs
 - **All significant NPCs are humanoids** - kings, queens, archdukes, guild leaders, powerful mages, etc.
 - This explains their positions of power and influence in the world
 - Minor NPCs (shopkeepers, guards, citizens) may be non-humanoid, but anyone who shapes events is humanoid

+### NPC Companions and Battle Allies
+- **All NPC companions who fight alongside heroes are humanoids** - mercenaries, allies, followers who join expeditions
+- **Only humanoids can form combat bonds** necessary for coordinated battle and tactical cooperation
+- **Monster companions cannot fight as equals** - they provide support but lack the divine complexity for true partnership in combat
+- The ability to inspire martial loyalty and coordinate with heroes in dangerous situations requires humanoid heritage

 ### Social Dynamics
 - **Pre-Awakening**: Characters appear as normal members of their apparent race